Dievas: Lithuanian conception of divinity

+Lithuanian and Latvian interpretations

+In the areas that became modern Lithuania and Latvia, Dievas (Dievs in Latvia), along with his twin brother, the trickster god Velns, created the universe by fighting with each other on a rock in the ocean that "became the central point in the universe".

+Dievas is also called Praamžius, and under this moniker, he is the god of time.
+Praamžius is also "the god of the sky, peace...[,] and friendship in Lithuanian mythology" and played a role in creating the world.

 Manifestations

 Many of the descriptions of Dievas are known from early Christian texts from Lithuania, which are presumably not a reliable source for earlier times.
 No earlier sources that describe Dievas in detail have been found.
-The myths describe Dievas manifesting in the shape of man only, particularly the shape of an old male sage or an old male beggar.
-But the linguistic data, e.g. the name for the Southernwood in Lithuanian, Diemedis, literally the God-tree, as well as some hints in historical legends suggest, that the manifestations might be believed to take other forms besides the human, like forms of animals, birds or plants.
+The myths describe Dievas manifesting in the shape of man only, particularly the shape of an old male sage or an old male beggar, "descend[ing] from the heavens" to test "humanity's goodness and generosity" in the latter form.
+But the linguistic data, e.g. the name for the Southernwood in Lithuanian, Diemedis, literally the God-tree, as well as some hints in historical legends, suggest that the manifestations might be believed to take other forms besides human, like forms of animals, birds, and plants.